-All other visitors need to adhere to COVID school visitor and sign in arrangements.
+All other visitors need to adhere to school visitor and sign in arrangements.

-Schools should ensure adults do not congregate in or around the school, in the car park, at drop off and pick up, outside classrooms or at the school gate.
+Schools should encourage adults to avoid congregating in or around the school, in the car park, at drop off and pick up, outside classrooms or at the school gate.

 Contractors and external workers